Student Exchange

 Q: Is this program safe?

-A: Absolutely.
-The Medford Alba Student Exchange has operated safely for 40 years.
-Students travel with experienced adult chaperones, stay with vetted host families who have their own children in the program, and participate in organized group activities.
+A: The Medford Alba Student Exchange has operated safely for 40 years.
+Student ambassadors travel with experienced adult chaperones, stay with vetted host families who have their own children in the program, and participate in organized group activities.
 The Italian families host your child while their child stays with you, creating mutual trust and accountability.

 Q: How much does it cost?

-Q: What if my child has never traveled internationally?
+Q: What if I have never traveled internationally?

-Q: Will my child be alone with strangers?
+Q: Will I stay by myself with strangers?

 Q: What about the language barrier?

 A: Italian students study English in school and communicate well.
-Medford students attend Italian culture and language lessons before traveling.
+Italian parents usually speak some English also, and your phone can help with translations.
+Medford ambassadors & chaperones attend Italian culture and language lessons before traveling.
 But honestly, the best communication happens through shared experiences, laughter, and the universal language of friendship.

-Q: What's the time commitment before the trip?
+Q: What's the time commitment to participate in the student exchange?

 Q: What about dietary restrictions or medical needs?